-Bit 5 PE Description 0 Parity bit addition and checking disabled2 (initial value) 1 Parity bit addition and checking enabled1/2 ·

-- Notes: 1.
-When PE is set to 1, even or odd parity, as designated by bit PM, is added to transmit data before it is sent, and the received parity bit is checked against the parity designated by bit PM. - 2.
-For the case where 5-bit data is selected, see table 10-11.
+Bit 5 PE Description 0 Parity bit addition and checking disabled2 (initial value) 1 Parity bit addition and checking enabled1/2 Notes: 1.
+When PE is set to 1, even or odd parity, as designated by bit data before it is sent, and the received parity bit is checked a by bit PM.
+2 For the case where 5-hit data is selected, see table 10-11